Performance-based design brief / fire engineering brief consultation

 What do I get?

-The applicant will receive a written report, such as formal comments in the FEBQ response, and the option of having a telephone meeting, face-to-face meeting or no meeting to discuss aspects of advice given by FRNSW.
+The applicant will receive a written report, such as formal comments within the PBDB consultation form, and the option of having a telephone meeting to discuss aspects of advice given by FRNSW.

 Costs